 Have you never let someone else be strong?

-Nocturnal85 Premium Member almost 2 years ago
+Nocturnal85 Premium Member about 2 years ago

 In 40 years I’ve never seen a woman wear a top like that in an office